One cupboard per day.

 Everything comes out; everything is looked at, touched, remembered, then put back.
 The purpose— the original purpose—before it turned into a flood of memories— was to put the house on a diet.

-The dusty LPs brought back an era, a place, a person, like a match struck in the darkness.
+The dusty LPs summon up an era, a person, a place, a moment in time, like a match struck in the darkness.

-Only the bauble remained untouched, at the front of the cupboard, waiting its turn for another chance to live.
+I put the little souls back to sleep behind the heavy door.
+Only the bauble remained untouched, waiting for another chance to live.

 © Copyright 2017 brinsley.
 All rights reserved.

 Paste the link to picture in the entry below:

 Paste the link to Youtube video in the following entry:

 Cannot annotate a non-flat selection.
 Make sure your selection starts and ends within the same node.